nikhil-chigali/Github_Commands/README.md

 	to maintain and track multiple versions of their projects,etc., Infact, github can be used to showcase your projects and used as your new Resume.

+Github was recently bought by Microsoft for $ 7.5Million!!!!

 Following are some of the commands that'll get you started with github,

 But first, Go to "https://git-scm.com/downloads" and download & install the latest version of git on your computer.
 Open your control panel and try out the following commands,